-The Chief Judge evaluates the apprentice judging sheets and sends a letter to the Apprentice Judge, with a copy to the Era Fashion Committee Chairperson, regarding the apprentice's judging proficiency.
+The Chief Judge evaluates the apprentice judging sheets and sends a letter to the Apprentice Judge regarding their judging proficiency, with a copy to the Era Fashion Committee Chairperson.

 The Tabulators will provide the Chief Judge with the completed Master Tabulator Sheet summarizing the entrant's information and overall score.
 The Chief Judge will enter the earned award on the form and give a copy of the completed form to the Host Fashion Coordinator.
 It is not appropriate to round the final tabulated score, up or down, to determine any award given.